PHASED RE-ENTRY PLAN

 When does this take place?

-Outdoor Worship will resume Sunday, Sept.
-6th at 6pm through mid-October as weather permits!
+Outdoor Worship will take place on Sundays at 4 pm through October as weather permits!
 Stay tuned for more details.

 Can I just show up for Outdoor Worship?

-Yes you can, however we recommend you register online or call Lorrie Russell (ext.
-123) so if we have to cancel due to weather, you can receive a cancellation email by 9am each Sunday morning.
+Yes, you can, however, we recommend you register online or call Lorrie Russell (ext.
+123) so if we have to cancel due to weather, you can receive a cancellation email by 8 am each Sunday morning.
 Be sure to check your email each week, just in case!

 Where do I go for Outdoor Worship?